bring/developer-site/_posts/2020-12-23-sane-react-config-with-webpack.md

 }</code>
 </pre>

 In our Webpack config, Webpack tells Babel Loader “here’s a selection of js and jsx, you know what to do”.
 Babel knows it should transform our code based on the settings we define, it looks into its config and finds a couple of presets.
 [Babel Preset Env](https://babeljs.io/docs/en/babel-preset-env) makes Babel read settings for your target environment, in our case web browsers.
 Which means it will also look for a [Browserslist](https://github.com/browserslist/browserslist) config, currently located in the same file informing Babel what it needs to support.
-And [Babel Preset React](https://babeljs.io/docs/en/babel-preset-react) makes Babel able to read JSX syntax so that Babel can make it into regular JS that browsers can read.
+And [Babel Preset React](https://babeljs.io/docs/en/babel-preset-react) makes Babel able to read JSX syntax so that Babel can make it into regular JS browsers can read.

 ### Plugins
 In addition to loaders, we have plugins.
 The separation between the two can be a bit vague, and while plugins can also make files, it can also do other things, like ensuring live reloading of a dev environment.
 And that’s exactly what we want to do by importing the following two plugins at the top of our file.
-The reason we are importing Webpack into the Webpack configuration file is to be able to use one of its buil-ins as a plugin.
+Including one that comes with Webpack.

 <pre class="highlight--b">
 webpack.dev.js